Ford Focus Active Review 2025: Price, specs & boot space

 The way the big infotainment screen sits proud of the dash makes it look like a bit of an afterthought but there’s no denying it limits the time you need to take your eyes off the road when you're using it.

-Operating the touchscreen can be a little hit and miss when you’re jiggling down the road, but Ford makes it as easy as possible by organising its menus into large tiles that are fairly easy to hit.
-It’s a responsive system with colourful graphics and a full complement of connected services that are part of a two-year subscription that’s included with the price of the car.
+Operating the touchscreen can be a little hit-and-miss when you’re jiggling down the road, but Ford makes it as easy as possible by organising its menus into large tiles that are fairly easy to hit.
+It also comes packed with Ford's latest SYNC 4 tech.
+Basically, this means it'll sync with your smartphone via the FordPass app and allow you to control phone calls, remote locking, music and navigation.

 The back seat does without the extras – it doesn’t even get its own air vent – but it’s still fundamentally comfy.
 Even if you're six-foot, another six-footer can sit behind you without feeling crushed, though they’d have even more room in a Skoda Octavia.
 That said, three adults will fit in the back of the Ford and there’s plenty of room for everyone’s feet despite the hump in the floor.

 Fitting a child seat is simple because the ISOFIX points are clear to see when you remove their easy-to-lose plastic covers and there’s plenty of room to manoeuvre the baby chair in behind the front seats.
 Storage spaces are also well thought out.
-The glovebox is large and so are all four door pockets, you get a place to hide small valuables under the front centre armrest and, in front of it, you’ll find a couple of cupholders hidden under a sliding-covered recess.
+The glove box is large and so are all four door pockets, you get a place to hide small valuables under the front centre armrest and, in front of it, you’ll find a couple of cupholders hidden under a sliding-covered recess.

-The Ford’s USB port is easy to see – not hidden under the dashboard like a Honda Civic’s – and there’s a handy rubber-lined tray sitting below it, so you can leave your phone charging without it disappearing under a seat the minute you touch the brakes.
+The USB port is easy to see – not hidden under the dashboard like a Honda Civic’s – and there’s a handy rubber-lined tray sitting below it, so you can leave your phone charging without it disappearing under a seat the minute you touch the brakes.

 Ford’s also given the boot a lot of thought.
-Open the door and you get a nice square opening, a flat floor and rear-wheel arches that are recessed away, all of which makes loading a cinch.
+Open the door and you get a nice square opening, a flat floor and rear-wheel arches that are recessed away, all of which make loading a cinch.
 Especially because the raised suspension means not having to bend your back so much loading.

 Handling and ride quality: What is the Ford Focus Active like to drive?